 - If desired, pound chicken to ¼ inch (6 mm) thickness to promote even cooking.
 Sprinkle with a bit of salt and pepper to taste.
 Heat 1 teaspoon (5 ml) olive oil a large nonstick skillet over medium-high heat.
 Add half the chicken; sauté 3 to 5 minutes on each side or until cooked through.
 Cook the chicken in 2 batches, adding more oil if needed for second batch.
 Set aside cooked chicken on a clean plate, cover to keep warm.

 - Add deglazing liquid to pan if using and stir up any browned bits.
 If needed, add another teaspoon (5 ml) of oil (or more) to pan for sautéing the shallots and mushrooms.
 Sauté the shallots and mushrooms over medium heat for 4 to 6 minutes or until mushrooms are tender and starting to brown.
 Add fresh thyme to the pan.
 Stir in pecan cream; bring to a boil.
 Reduce heat and simmer for about 1½ minutes till reduced slightly.

 - Slice chicken into thin strips.
 Divide the noodles among serving plates.
 Add a scoop of the mushroom pecan sauce on top of noodles.
-Lay sliced chicken on top.
+Lay sliced chicken on top and drizzle with more cream, if desired.
 Garnish with fresh thyme and/or a pinch of chopped pecans if desired.